-Since competition collective actions have been permitted, there has not yet been a claim certified as suitable to proceed.
 In Dorothy Gibson v Pride Mobility Products [2017] CAT 9, an application was withdrawn following an unfavourable judgment rendering any possible class too small.
-However, in April 2019, the Court of Appeal revived a £14 billion proposed class action lawsuit against Mastercard (heard at first instance as Merricks v Mastercard Inc. [2017] CAT 16), which was brought following a 2007 decision by the European Commission that multilateral interchange fees charged between banks in relation to Mastercard transactions involved a breach of EU competition law.
+However, in April 2019, the Court of Appeal revived a £14 billion proposed class action lawsuit against Mastercard (heard at first instance as Merricks v Mastercard Inc [2017] CAT 16), which was brought following a 2007 decision by the European Commission that multilateral interchange fees charged between banks in relation to Mastercard transactions involved a breach of EU competition law.
 The case was then heard by the Supreme Court, which upheld the ruling of the Court of Appeal and remitted the case to the CAT for reconsideration of the certification decision in accordance with the Supreme Court's new guidance.
 This guidance smooths the path to certification in several areas, making it easier for a claim to achieve the necessary threshold of suitability and emphasising the policy rationale for collective actions - to facilitate the vindication of consumer rights.
-It is expected that this judgment will encourage a greater number of collective proceedings to be launched in the coming years.
+The CAT subsequently granted a collective proceedings order (CPO) application - the very first to be granted on an optout basis.
+It is expected that this case will encourage a greater number of collective proceedings to be launched in the coming years.
+In the recent case of Elizabeth Helen Coll v Alphabet Inc and others [2022] CAT 39, the CAT granted Elizabeth Coll's application for a CPO in respect of an opt-out class action brought on behalf of an estimated 19.5 million UK consumers against Google.
+The claim alleges abuse of dominance with respect to Google's Play Store.
+Significantly, Google withdrew its opposition to certification of the CPO 'in light of recent judgments and Court of Appeal guidance'.